finnschiermer/x86prime/README.md

 ## Translating x86 into prime (x86prime)

-The "./primify" program will translate an x86 assembler source file into correspondingly named ".prime" files.
+The "primify" program will translate an x86 assembler source file into correspondingly named ".prime" files.

 ~~~
-> ./primify my_program.s
+> bin/primify my_program.s
 ~~~

 This results in a new file, "my_program.prime"